code-for-canada/start-map/README.md

 1. reads artwork data from our Airtable base,
 2. converts it into GeoJSON, and
-3. pushes any changes to a file in this repo: [`public/geojson/ftrs.json`](/public/geojson/ftrs.json)
+3. pushes any changes to a file on this repo's `master` branch: [`public/geojson/ftrs.json`](/public/geojson/ftrs.json)

    [github-actions]: https://help.github.com/en/actions/getting-started-with-github-actions/about-github-actions

-:clock230: This script runs every hour.
+:running_woman: This script runs every hour.

 [![Update GeoJSON file from Airtable][badge]][logs]